ANNA KISKACHI – ‘Jupiter’

 “…la charismatique claveciniste…“ Ouest France, French Newspaper

-“… Anna Kiskachi completely steals the show with her virtuosic performance … moving from the small Italian to a larger two-manual French harpsichord for the occasion.
-This really was a show-stopping performance, full of dramatic and well-timed pauses.”
+“… Anna Kiskachi completely steals the show with her virtuosic performance … a show-stopping performance, full of dramatic and well-timed pauses.”
 Andrew Benson-Wilson, Early Music Reviews

 “Just grandiose…” Augsburger allgemeine, German newspaper